 If you can't get to one of Helen's workshops, her patterns are available from her website Little Patch Pockets.
 I've already ordered a couple of her designs, and just need another weekend free to concencentrate on stitching it!

-A few weeks ago this GORGEOUS kit arrived in the post from Cross Patch - it's been sitting on my cutting table table while I havd a few other bits and pieces to finish.
-The pattern is "A Merry Christmas Garden" by the Australian designer Gail Pan Designs, and it really is a beautiful festive quilt - it's now available from Cross Patch as a block of the month.
+A few weeks ago this GORGEOUS kit arrived in the post from Cross Patch - it's been sitting on my cutting table while I havd a few other bits and pieces to finish.
+The pattern is "A Merry Christmas Garden" by the Australian designer Gail Pan Designs, and it really is a beautiful festive quilt - it's now available from Cross Patch - an online quilt shop based in Wales, here in the UK - as a block of the month.
 Julia (the owner of Cross Patch) has put a gorgeous selection of fabrics together for this quilt, and I'm looking forward to stitching the applique for block one over the next few days.

 Hi - welcome to my quilting blog!
 My passions are my family, my dog, my friends and sewing, not necessarily in that order!